 Related reading: Appalachian Trail Map: 32 Reasons to Hike the AT

 11. The AT cuts through one of the oldest mountain range on the planet.

 While it is fairly difficult to prove that it is, in fact, the “oldest,” it is at least considered one of the oldest mountain ranges in the world.
 How old?
 Well, it is believed that the Appalachian Mountain Range predates the creation of the North American continent!
 In their early years, The Appalachian Mountains were likely stunning peaks reminiscent of the Rocky Mountains.
 However, centuries upon centuries of weather, ice, and erosion have rounded the peaks giving us the mountains we know and love today.9

 12. The trail’s creators thought most people would actually hike Southbound.

-If that’s the case why do so many people hike the trail northbound?
-This is one of those questions with many different answers, but the tradition can be traced back to the fact that first AND second person (Earl Shaffer & Gene Espy) to ever thru-hike the entire trail hiked it northbound.
+If that’s the case, why do so many people hike the trail northbound?
+This is one of those questions with many different answers, but the tradition can be traced back to the fact that the first AND second person (Earl Shaffer & Gene Espy) to ever thru-hike the entire trail hiked it northbound.
 Most hikers follow their example today, whether they are aware of it or not.

 Level 3: Thru-Hiker/Section-Hiker